LexBorisoff/web-cli/README.md

 > The ⚙️ symbol indicates that setting up configuration is required.

-All value options, except `profile`, work without any initial configuration but, when such config is set up, the options' usage becomes more customized or enhanced.
+All value options, except `profile`, work without any initial configuration but, when such config is set up, the options' usage becomes more enhanced.
 Refer to each option as well as [*Browsers Configuration*](#browsers-configuration) and [*Engines Configuration*](#engines-configuration) for more details.

 #### *Flag Options* <a name="flag-options"></a>